Choking During Sleep – Symptoms & Causes

 Treatments for Choking in Sleep

-The treatment options that are available to reduce or completely prevent choking when you sleep vary based on the severity of the condition.
+The treatment options available to reduce or completely prevent choking when you sleep vary based on the severity of the condition.
 The first step you should take is to adjust your sleeping position at night to avoid sleeping on your back, as this can increase the risk of the soft tissue causing a blockage.
 You may also want to consider modifying your lifestyle by reducing your alcohol intakeavoiding smoking and maintaining a healthy diet.

 Somnibel Positional Sleep Therapy Trainer | SleepTest.co.uk